 3. Cryoprecipitate Not Recommended

 Because it has not undergone any viral attenuation steps, cryoprecipitate should not be used to treat patients with VWD except in life- and limb-threatening emergencies when VWD-containing factor VIII concentrate is not immediately available.

 D. Treatment of Patients with Inhibitors to Factor VIII or Factor IX

 Inhibitor development is the most common and most severe complication of hemophilia treatment.
 The following products have been licensed for treatment of bleeding episodes in patients with inhibitors.
 However, these products are not interchangeable.
 Choice of product depends on multiple factors, including type of inhibitor (low- or high-responding), current titer of inhibitor, location of the bleed, and previous response to these products.
 For high-titer inhibitors, immune tolerance induction is the best option for inhibitor eradication.
 Consultation with a Hemophilia Treatment Center is strongly recommended.
 (22)

 1. Activated Prothrombin Complex Concentrate (aPCC)

 aPCC contains activated factors IIa, VIIa, and Xa.
 These factors are able to bypass an inhibitor to factor VIII or factor IX in order to promote hemostasis.
-This product is derived from human plasma and is treated with vapor steam heat to eliminate viruses (23).
+This product is derived from human plasma and is treated with vapor steam heat and nanofiltration to eliminate viruses (23).
 (Table IV.A.)

 2. Recombinant Factor VIIa Concentrate